, ,

 1. Fry the onion in two tablespoons of the oil until golden.

-2. Cut sweet potatoes into about 2.5 cm (1 inch) cubes, add to the pan and just cover with water (you don’t want your sauce to be too watery).
+2. Cut sweet potatoes into about 2.5 cm (1 inch) cubes, add to the pan and just cover with water (Take care not to you don’t want your sauce to be too watery).
 Add ginger, cumin, paprika, a little salt and two more tablespoons of the oil.

 3. Cook until sweet potato is tender, turning the potatoes over gently so they cook all sides and the juice is reduced to a sauce.
 Take care that the potato doesn’t disintegrate.